grovercoder/virtual_file_cabinet/README.md

 1. Create a directory where scanned documents will be placed.
 We refer to this as the "inbox" Directory.
 For instance `mkdir file_cabinet/_inbox`.
 1. Optionally, set up a mailbox where scanned documents or pictures can be sent to.
 Configure this mailbox with the usual "INBOX", and a "Processed" folder (located at the same level as Inbox).
 1. Clone this repository.
+1. Run `npm install` to bring in the required NPM pacakages.
-1. Copy the `src/config.example.js` file to `src/config.js`.
-Edit the `src/config.js` file with the directories and IMAP details defined above.
+1. Copy the `./config.example.js` file to `./config.js`.
+Edit the `./config.js` file with the directories and IMAP details defined above.
 Note that if the "imap" property is not set or equates to false the system will not check the mailbox.

 ## Running the code.